greenwoodms06/greenwoodms06.github.io/_posts/2022-05-06-ProjectSetup-UE427-HoloLens2.md

   - augmented-reality
 ---

-This post provides a sequential list of things to do do setup a project for the HoloLens 2 using Unreal Engine 4.27+ (UE5 should be very similar but had bugs as of the original posting of this blog - we'll give Epic a break though as UE5 had only been out a couple weeks!).
+This post provides a sequential list of things to do do setup a project for the HoloLens 2 using Unreal Engine 4.27+.

+***UE5 should be very similar but had bugs as of the original posting of this blog - we'll give Epic a break though as UE5 had only been out a couple weeks!**

-- The first section gets Visual Studio ready for Unreal Engine
+- Section 1: Getting Visual Studio ready for Unreal Engine
-- The second section sets up Unreal Engine
+- Section 2: Ready Unreal Engine
-- The third section provides step by step recommendations for getting the project correctly running both for packaged projects and remoting from the computer to the HoloLens.
+- Section 3: Step-by-step recommendations for getting the project running
+	- Both for packaged projects and remoting from the computer to the HoloLens!
-- The last section is a catch-all for potential troubleshooting issues that were encoutered as I was putting this together.
+- Section "Last" :): Catch-all for troubleshooting issues that were encoutered.

 Much of this information is derived from the excellent course ["HoloLens 2 Mixed Reality Production for Unreal Engine"](https://learn.unrealengine.com/home/LearningPath/119099?r=False&ts=637874407277637562&rating=True) on the Unreal Engine Learning Portal.
 Definately check that out for more information or what to do next!